arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

 how these documents should be queried.

-An IResearch Link is a uni-directional connection from an ArangoDB collection to an IResearch View describing how data coming from the said collection should be made available in the given view.
-Each IResearch Link in an IResearch View is uniquely identified by the name of the ArangoDB collection it links to.
-An IResearch View may have zero or more links, each to a distinct ArangoDB collection.
-Similarly an ArangoDB collection may be referenced via links by zero or more distinct IResearch Views.
-In plain terms any given IResearch View may be linked to any given ArangoDB collection of the same database with zero or at most one link.
-However, any IResearch View may be linked to multiple distinct ArangoDB collections and similarly any ArangoDB collection may be referenced by multiple IResearch Views.
+An IResearch Link is a uni-directional connection from an ArangoDB collection to an IResearch view describing how data coming from the said collection should be made available in the given view.
+Each IResearch Link in an IResearch view is uniquely identified by the name of the ArangoDB collection it links to.
+An IResearch view may have zero or more links, each to a distinct ArangoDB collection.
+Similarly an ArangoDB collection may be referenced via links by zero or more distinct IResearch views.
+In plain terms any given IResearch view may be linked to any given ArangoDB collection of the same database with zero or at most one link.
+However, any IResearch view may be linked to multiple distinct ArangoDB collections and similarly any ArangoDB collection may be referenced by multiple IResearch views.

-To configure an IResearch View for consideration of documents from a given ArangoDB collection a link definition must be added to the properties of the said IResearch View defining the link parameters as per the section [View definition/modification].
+To configure an IResearch view for consideration of documents from a given ArangoDB collection a link definition must be added to the properties of the said IResearch view defining the link parameters as per the section [View definition/modification].

 ### View definition/modification

-An IResearch View is configured via a JSON object containing a set of view-specific configuration directives and a map of link-specific configuration directives.
+An IResearch view is configured via an object containing a set of view-specific configuration directives and a map of link-specific configuration directives.